SealJonny/nextsyncengine/README.md

 The folder structure will be cached to minimize the request to your Nextcloud which improves the speed and prevents overloading the server.
 **Please, do NOT change or delete the root folder and its content while the application is running!**

-Any erros or warning which might occure during the execution, will be logged and can be viewed in 'process.log'.
+Any erros or warnings which might occure during the execution, will be logged and can be viewed in 'process.log'.